salesforce/wire-service-jest-util/README.md

 ## Overview

-The utility works by allowing component unit tests to register a wire adapter for an arbitrary identifier.
-Registration returns a test adapter which has the ability to emit data and get the last resolved `@wire` configuration.
+This library provides three utility methods to create test wire adapters used in the tests to emit data and get the last resolved `@wire` configuration.

 ### Adapter Types